sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

         }
       ],
     },
-    /* output a zipped section that combines vehicle info with coverage info */
+    /* output a zipped section group that combines vehicle info with coverage info */
     {
       "id": "zipped_vehicle_description_and_coverages",